Do you take care of everyone else in your life first, only to realize that you have no time left for yourself?

 Now, take one of the activities and put it into action right away.
 Buy that novel you are dying to read, schedule the date night with your husband, go to wordpress.com and set up a blog, call your friend to meet for coffee.

 I love this exercise because it’s such an instant mood buster and gives you an opportunity to remember yourself again.

 To spread the word, please share this post with others using the icons below.

-And, if you are curious to discover your special rock star qualities, consider participating in a one-on-one session – for women who want to find their gift, fall in love with themselves and change the world!
+And, if you are curious to discover your special rock star qualities, sign up for a free 30 minute Find Your Gift Coaching Session – for women who want to find their soul’s purpose, fall in love with themselves and change the world!

 As always, thank you for reading.